Midwifery Lead Unit (MLU) - Eden Suite

 - Virology tests for Hepatitis B, Syphilis, HIV and Rubella (German Measles)

-- At 28 weeks the Full Blood Count and Rhesus factor tests are repeated
+- At 28 weeks the Full Blood Count and Rhesus factor tests

 - After delivery, a Kleihaur test offered to all Rhesus Negative women and a Full Blood Count may be indicated